 - "Willow" is about a woman who shares her life with a willow.
-She's a woman during days, but she's lying as if she were dead at nights.
+She's a woman during the day, but she's lying as if she were dead at night.
 When her husband finds out she actually lives as a willow, he decides to cut the tree down because he wants to have her fully.
 It ends badly.
 She dies the instant he cuts it.

 - Textile Work Is Feminine:

 - The heroine of "Golden Spinning Wheel" is a hard-working girl who likes spinning.
-Her step-sister takes her place as a bride of a nobleman.
-She longs to have the golden spinning wheel from the title, which reveals what she did to her sister.
-Her husband finds out what she did.
+Her step-sister takes her place as the bride of a nobleman.
+She longs to have the golden spinning wheel from the title, which reveals what she did to her sister to her husband.

 - The Undead: The heroine's dead lover in "Wedding Shirts" comes for her and takes her with him to his new home — a graveyard that is quite far away.
 It's not specified what form of raised dead he is, but she doesn't recognize that he's dead and she goes with him.